Probe with a thin finish nail

 4

 Drive a thin finish nail into the wall at a predicted stud location.
-After passing through about 1/2 inch of drywall, the nail will either hit solid resistance (stud) or push through freely into empty cavity.
-If you miss, try 3/4 inch left or right.
+After passing through roughly 1/2 inch of drywall, the nail will either hit solid resistance (stud found) or push through freely into the empty wall cavity.

 Why It Works

-This is direct physical verification — you are literally testing whether wood is behind the drywall at that point.
-It is the definitive confirmation method and leaves only a tiny hole.
+This is direct physical verification — you are testing whether wood is behind the drywall at that exact point.
+It is the most definitive confirmation method and leaves only a tiny hole that patches in seconds.

 Tips